mauriziopinto/predmachlearn-030/predmachlearn-030.md

 # Practical Machine Learning 030 - Writeup Assignment
 Maurizio Pinto
+July 25th 2015

 ##Synopsis

 The goal of this project is to use the Weight Lifting Exercises dataset (see the References section) to investigate "how (well)" an activity (barbell lift) was performed by 6 participants.
-Data has been collected by means of on-body sensing approach and the participants were asked to perform one set of 10 repetitions of the Unilateral Dumbbell Biceps Curl in five different fashion:
+Data has been collected by means of on-body sensors and the participants were asked to perform one set of 10 repetitions of the Unilateral Dumbbell Biceps Curl in five different fashions:

 * exactly according to the specification (Class A)
 * throwing the elbows to the front (Class B)